 As in the magistrates’ court (or sheriff’s court in Scotland), the exact period of reduction decided upon should be specified in court.
 An order for referral to an approved course may be made in the crown court (or appeal court) even when no such order has been made in the magistrates’ court.
 If the crown court (or appeal court) reduces the disqualification period or overturns the conviction, it should inform the course provider and the supervising court accordingly.

 It is commonplace for legal advisors and court ushers to assist an offender by providing further information, particularly where the sentencing court’s area is served by several providers, or where the offender requires a course provider in another area.
-DVSA maintains an up-to-date list of active approved DDRS course providers, Annex A which are on the GOV UK website.
+DVSA maintains an up-to-date, list of active approved DDRS course providers which are on the GOV UK website.

 In addition to the course and its completion deadline, courts are asked to include, on the courts ‘Libra’ form the offender’s alcohol reading and details of penalties imposed as these are helpful in checking against identity fraud.
 Courts are encouraged to use the Criminal Justice Secure Mail (CJSM) email system to forward referrals to DDRS providers.